 Do you have a kids who is a "non-conformist"?

-As we head into the new school year, here are some things to consider.
+As difficult as that may be for you, here are some things to consider.

 Every so often, I get a swift kick from the "powers of the universe" -- this was one of those weeks.

-3. I had a call from a concerned parent about her son - who had a difficult year in school along the same lines.
+3. I had a call from a concerned parent about her son - who had a difficult year in and out of school along the same lines.

 The common thread?
 All three were, in a round-about way, about kids not being "successful" according to the norms.

 And this is what I have to say about that:

 When anyone asks how my "kids" (in quotes because they are grown) are doing, my standard answer is "Within normal limits.
 But my box is big and my lines are squiggly."

 It seems that the more some are championing the rights of people to be "different", the smaller our boxes get.
 Our definitions of "different" are circumscribed.